jdumas/stripes/README.md

    build -j 4
    ```

 in the root directory.
-The result will be an executable called `StripePatterns` (or `StripePatterns` on Windows).
+The result will be an executable called `StripePatterns` (or `StripePatterns.exe` on Windows).

 Running